myagoo/Hello-PHP/Readme.md

  - Shipped with an existing project

 # USAGE
-Edit and rename to database.php the core/database.default.php file, create some models, controllers and views then edit the layout and you're (near) done !
+To begin, edit the core/config.php file, then create your models, controllers and views using the examples.

 ## Roadmap